-11.6 Channel
+12.6 Channel

+Fig. 2: Blockchain B contains blocks 0, 1, 2.
 A channel is a private blockchain overlay which allows for data isolation and confidentiality.
 A channel-specific ledger is shared across the peers in the channel, and transacting parties must be properly authenticated to a channel in order to interact with it.
 Channels are defined by a Configuration-Block.

-11.7 Commitment
+12.7 Commitment